Saianeesh2003/ai-agent-assistant/README.md

 ## 🧠 How It Works

-The AI Agent follows an autonomous loop:
+The AI Agent follows an autonomous loop powered by Claude Sonnet 4:

 ```
 1. PLAN    → Analyzes the user's request and creates a strategy